christroutner/plugin-template-connextcms/README.md

 2. To illustrate the various interfaces between KeystoneJS and ConnextCMS.
 To show where and how the two systems interact and where they are independent.

 ## KeystoneJS
+Keystone has its own system for routing API calls, displaying views, and creating database models.
+ConnextCMS relies heavily on the API routes and interacts with database models through these APIs.
+The ConnextCMS dashboard is contained in a single KeystoneJS view, but does not interact much with this part of KeystoneJS.
+This plugin template allows you to create new KeystoneJS routes, views, and models as you see fit.

 ### Keystone Routes
+The API routes for this example plugin are defined in `exampleRouter.js`.
+This file gets read by the `routes/index.js` file when KeystoneJS starts.

+The API handler functions for this example plugin live in `exampleplugin.js`.
+This is the code that gets executed when your plugin API is called.

 ### Keystone Views

 ### Keystone Models